Gravitational back-reaction is magical: Supplemental results for Ising Model

-Exploring how non-local magic $\mathcal{M}_2$ behaves as we adjust different parameters led to some fascinating results that are particularly noticeable when a non-zero bias field is applied.
+Exploring how nonlocal magic $\mathcal{M}_2$ behaves as we adjust different parameters led to some fascinating results that are particularly noticeable when a nonzero bias field is applied.
 As shown in \cref{fig:valley}, a distinctive ``valley'' emerges in the $\mathcal{M}_2$ plot within the $g<0$ regime.
-We juxtapose entropy and non-local magic in our plots to underscore their divergent behaviors and the unique information conveyed by non-local magic.
+We juxtapose entropy and nonlocal magic in our plots to underscore their divergent behaviors and the unique information conveyed by nonlocal magic.

 This valley can be understood as arising from the competition between two types of ground states.
 Within the valley, the system's ground state approximates the symmetric GHZ-like state $\ket{G}_{sym}$, as defined in~\eqref{eq:symG}.
-In this region, non-local magic values are minimized because the reduced density matrix of $\ket{G}_{sym}$ resembles that of a maximally mixed single qubit state, leading to a flat spectrum and, consequently, lower $\mathcal{M}_2$ follows from \cref{th:srebound}.
+In this region, nonlocal magic values are minimized because the reduced density matrix of $\ket{G}_{sym}$ resembles that of a maximally mixed single-qubit state, leading to a flat spectrum and, consequently, lower $\mathcal{M}_2$ follows from \cref{th:srebound}.
 Additionally, we observe diminished $\mathcal{M}_2$ values in regions far from the critical point, where $|g|$ is sufficiently large, as indicated by the plateau beyond $g<-0.2$ in \cref{fig:valley}.
-Here, the ground state transitions to a symmetry-broken state $\ket{G}_{\uparrow/\downarrow}$, which lacks non-local magic due to its tensor product structure.
+Here, the ground state transitions to a symmetry-broken state $\ket{G}_{\uparrow/\downarrow}$, which lacks nonlocal magic due to its tensor product structure.

-Despite the low non-local magic values associated with both $\ket{G}_{sym}$ and $\ket{G}_{\uparrow/\downarrow}$, the transition between these states has to past through a regime of non-trivial non-local magic.
-This occurs because continuous parameter changes cannot be approximated by discrete Clifford transformations, resulting in a notable increase in non-local magic.
+Despite the low nonlocal magic values associated with both $\ket{G}_{sym}$ and $\ket{G}_{\uparrow/\downarrow}$, the transition between these states has to past through a regime of nontrivial nonlocal magic.
+This occurs because continuous parameter changes cannot be approximated by discrete Clifford transformations, resulting in a notable increase in nonlocal magic.
 The $\mathcal{M}_2$ measure captures this as a pronounced peak, delineating the transition between the two ground states near $g\sim -0.1$ in \cref{fig:valley}.